mralamdari/Machine_Learning_Projects/README.md

 Like Binary Classification, and Digit Recognition.

-And It can be a good brief and informative repository to learn
+And It can be a good brief and informative repository to learn about